binjang/binjang/README.md

 ### I am ...

-- An NLP engineer at [TUNiB](https://tunib.ai).
+- An _**NLP engineer**_ at [TUNiB](https://tunib.ai).

-- An undergraduate senior student at Cornell University.
+- An _**undergraduate senior student at Cornell University**_.
 (Currently on an academic break)
 <br>

 ### I am working on ...

 At work, I am working on TUNiBridge API, which provides deep-learning model based langugae API services.
-- [St. Patrick](https://demo.tunibridge.ai/safety/eng), a multilingual hate speech detection engine that detects, highlights, and moderates harmful texts included in a given text.
+- [_St.
+Patrick_](https://demo.tunibridge.ai/safety/eng), a multilingual hate speech detection engine that detects, highlights, and moderates harmful texts included in a given text.

-- [De-identification engine](https://demo.tunibridge.ai/privacy/eng), an engine that detects and detects and de-identifies 10+ different types of personal information incuded in any given everyday texts.
+- [_De-identification engine_](https://demo.tunibridge.ai/privacy/eng), an engine that detects and detects and de-identifies 10+ different types of personal information incuded in any given everyday texts.

 Off work, I recently have been working on ...
-- [korcount](https://pypi.org/project/korcount/), a python package that converts Korean number strings into numerical numbers.
+- [_korcount_](https://pypi.org/project/korcount/), a python package that converts Korean number strings into numerical numbers.

-- [cryptotrader](), a python cryptocurrency trading bot that sadly doesn't always do what it's supposed to do.
+- [_cryptotrader_](), a python cryptocurrency trading bot that sadly doesn't always do what it's supposed to do.
 <br>